Gerbil1511/BrightFuturesProject/README.md

 ### Wireframes

 I designed the website using wireframes by utilising the Balsamiq software [Balsamiq](https://balsamiq.com/) as part of the User Design Skeleton process.
-U
+I initially designed with mobile first-in mind which led to the desktop design.
+The design for small tablets reflects the mobile design and large tablets reflect the desktop design.

 **Mobile Wireframe**
 ![Mobile Wireframe](/documentation/images/mobile-wireframe.png)

 **Desktop Wireframe**
 ![Desktop Wireframe](/documentation/images/desktop-wireframe.png)